Are laser eye surgery procedures covered by insurance?

 The eye drop medications cause some blurring, also there is extra water within the cornea after the LASIK treatment, but most patients notice a dramatic improvement even as they leave the office.
 But each patient is different.

-Will my eyes look different after LASIK operation?
+Will my eyes look different after the LASIK operation?

 No. Your eyes will look exactly the same.